 Once enrolled, each family is automatically signed up for the choir’s weekly newsletter.
 The newsletter contains all the pertinent information for the week, as well as a schematic of the future events.
 Please read the information on a weekly basis.
 Not reading the information will not be considered an excuse for missing important announcements, such as uniform requirements, missed rehearsals, or other choir needs that involve parents and families.

 Unless otherwise announced, Community meetings are offered every second Thursday of the month from 6:15 to 6:30 PM.
 It is expected that one member of the family takes part in these meetings.
 If unable to attend, please be sure to alert Admin Director of your need for absence.

 Prompt response to emails and calls allows the choir to manage performance commitments and important activities with success.
 If you receive a communication outside of regular newsletter emails, please read and follow the instructions, as, most likely, it involves your child!

 Families are encouraged to subscribe to our calendar every semester and to add it to their own calendar service in order to be up-to-date on all events or changes to scheduled events.

 11.5 Choir Staff

-Our staff includes the Founding Artistic Director & Conductor, the Pianist-Composer for Aphaia and Agape, the Avghie and Anthos Chorus Conductor, the Accompanist for the Avghie and Anthos Chorus, the Administrative Director, and a Kairos alum who serves as the Public Relations and Marketing Assistant.
+Our staff includes the Founding Artistic Director & Conductor, the Pianist-Composer for Aphaia and Agape, the Avghie and Anthos Chorus Conductor, the Accompanist for the Avghie and Anthos Chorus, the Administrative Director, the Communications Manager, and a Kairos alum who serves as the Public Relations and Marketing Assistant.
 Each year we invite a number of Kairos alumni to join the staff as student musical assistants and camp counselors.